gacarrillor/loadthemall/README.md

   * PDAL Point Clouds (*.bpf, *.e57, *.las, *.laz)
   * Virtual Point Clouds (*.vpc)

-Where to find Load Them All after installation
+### 🔎 Where to find the plugin in QGIS

+After installation, Load Them All can be found in these places:

  + `Data source manager` toolbar: